Clyde & Co

 There was a time when Clyde & Co was known as little more than a first-rate insurance firm, but since 1981 it has been on a growth curve, expanding internationally and diversifying its practice.
 It’s now a mid-tier player that punches above its weight in the areas of aviation, transport, insurance and international trade.
 However, its commercial litigation practice is one of the best in the City and it is fast-developing a technology practice.

-Clyde touts that it has over 23 offices worldwide – covering the majority of the world’s financial centres – and its lawyers are qualified in 17 jurisdictions, able to speak 37 languages.
+Clyde touts that it has 33 offices worldwide – covering the majority of the world’s financial centres – and its lawyers are qualified in 17 jurisdictions, able to speak 37 languages.

 Clyde & Co is one of the few firms with two offices in the South East.
 In 1969, the firm moved the ‘back office’ functions and two partners out of the City, into cheaper digs in Guildford.
 Since this re-housing, the office has grown to become a significant outfit in its own right.